 Normally when the stock market takes a pounding, you shouldn't focus on what you're losing but instead on what you could be buying.
 A market plunge or "correction" makes stocks cheaper.

-But the depth of the market's decline this time and all of the uncertainty surrounding the coronavirus outbreak make it riskier to follow the usual advice to "buy on the dips."
+But the uncertainty surrounding the coronavirus pandemic has made it riskier to follow the usual advice to "buy on the dips."
 You could lose money if you mistakenly bet that a stock has hit bottom.

 "It's going to be really hard to do.
 Your odds of getting it right are low," says Ben Reeves, Wealthsimple's chief investment officer.